 We can no longer stand idly by.

-We have simplified and yet technologically upgraded plants to support projects that make modern waste incineration possible even in countries and regions where the resources for such projects are not available and large investments cannot be realized.
+We have simplified and yet technologically upgraded plants to support projects that make modern waste incineration possible.

 We hope that together we will succeed in eliminating our global waste problem.